 Course deals with information retrieval on the web.
 Roughly, it deals with how search engines select the desired documents, based on the query.
 Topics include Boolean retrieval, inverted indexes, and their construction; ranked retrieval, term weighting and relevance ranking.
 Prerequisite: CS 560.

 CS 898CA.
 Introduction to Intelligent Robotics (3).

 The study of intelligent robotics allows robots to gather information from surrounding environments and take actions autonomously.
-This course will introduce the fundamental principles and methods of manipulation, navigation and perception for intelligent robotics.
-Topics covered include geometry transformations, kinematics, dynamics, localization, navigation, mapping, motion planning, intelligent processing, smart sensing, decision making, and robotic intelligence.
-The students will explore the robot concepts and algorithms, such as dexterous manipulation, simultaneous localization and mapping (SLAM), and autonomy, while working with Nao humanoid robots and Sawyer collaborative robots.
+Course introduces the fundamental principles and methods of manipulation, navigation and perception for intelligent robotics.
+Topics covered include geometry transformations, kinematics, dynamics, localization, navigation, mapping, motion planning, intelligent processing, smart sensing, decision making and robotic intelligence.
+Students explore the robot concepts and algorithms, such as dexterous manipulation, simultaneous localization and mapping (SLAM), and autonomy, while working with Nao humanoid robots and Sawyer collaborative robots.
 Prerequisite: MATH 511.

 CS 898CB.
 Deep Learning for Brain-Computer Interface (3).

 Presents a framework on deep learning algorithms with a focus on brain-computer interface systems.
 A brain-computer interface system is a direct pathway between human brain and an external device.
 These systems present research avenues into understanding how the human brain works with the aim of helping people with physical disabilities.
 Students learn machine learning and deep learning concepts such as feature extraction and classification, and to apply those concepts to brain-computer interface problems.